-- A recertification of value is required if the appraisal is more than 120 days old on the Note date. - The recertification of value must be no more than 120 days old on the Note date. - A new, full URAR with interior/exterior inspection is required if recertification of value indicates a decline in the property value since the original appraisal. - Full-file MI submissions must have a recertification of value dated within 120 days included in the loan file documentation if the appraisal is older than 120 days at the time of MI submission. - The appraisal cannot be more than 12 months' old on the Note date.
-Recertification of value is not acceptable for appraisals older than 12 months; a new, full URAR with interior/exterior inspection is required. - Credit documents: - Credit documents include credit reports and employment, income, and asset documentation.
-For all mortgage loans (existing and new construction), the credit documents must be no more than 120 days old on the Note date. - When consecutive credit documents are in the loan file, the most recent document is used to determine whether it meets the age requirement.
-For example, when two consecutive monthly bank statements are used to verify a depository asset, the date of the most recent statement must be no more than 120 days old on the Note date. - If the credit documents are older than allowed, the credit union must update them.
+- A recertification of value is required if the appraisal is more than 120 days old on the Note date. - The recertification of value must be no more than 120 days old on the Note date. - A new, full URAR with interior/exterior inspection is required if recertification of value indicates a decline in the property value since the original appraisal. - Non-delegated MI submissions must have a recertification of value dated within 120 days included in the loan file documentation if the appraisal is older than 120 days at the time of MI submission; unless the property is appraised "subject to completion".
+If the property is appraised "subject to completion" the credit union will be responsible to obtain the recertification of value prior to closing and retain in the loan file. - The appraisal cannot be more than 12 months' old on the Note date.
+Recertification of value is not acceptable for appraisals older than 12 months; a new, full URAR with interior/exterior inspection is required.

+Credit documents:

+- Credit documents include credit reports and employment, income, and asset documentation.
+For all mortgage loans (existing and new construction), the credit documents must be no more than 120 days old on the Note date.
+When consecutive credit documents are in the loan file, the most recent document is used to determine whether it meets the age requirement.
+For example, when two consecutive monthly bank statements are used to verify a depository asset, the date of the most recent statement must be no more than 120 days old on the Note date. - If the credit documents are older than allowed, the credit union must update them. - Single-Close Construction-to-Permanent Loans: For this transaction type there is only one Note date, therefore the conversion/modification date is not applicable to the age of documentation.